pcclarke/pcclarke.github.io/portfolio/supra/index.md

     <div class="block">
         <div class="overview">
             <h3>Overview</h3>
-            <p>Fitbit for Arthritis (formally SuPRA, an acronym I refuse to use) is my design for a web application featuring a data visualization that helps arthritis sufferers improve their health, and it allows health practitioners to support them.
+            <p>Fitbit for Arthritis is my design for a web application featuring a data visualization that helps arthritis sufferers improve their health, and it allows health practitioners to support them.
 The data visualization steers users towards goals set by their health practitioner, helping them achieve an optimal amount of exercise to maintain their mobility and minimize pain.
 The application also includes some support for a social support group and logging, which are also shared with health practitioners.</p>
             <h4>Role</h4>
             <ul>
                 <li>Visual design</li>